crmauceri/VisualCommonSense/README.md

 ---- Run order ----

 1.  python run_download_multiple_query.py <name_of_category or file_path> <max_number_of_images>
-    This file downloads the image metadata from Flickr.
+    This script downloads the image metadata from Flickr.

     Parameters:
     <name_of_category> is a string containing a Freebase category, such as, /biology/domesticated_animal.